City approves land purchase for new WPD Patrol West station

 KSN toured the current station on Tuesday.

-“As you can see, we have leaks in the ceiling,” said West Patrol Captain Ronald Hunt with WPD.
+“As you can see, we have leaks in the ceiling,” West Patrol Captain Ronald Hunt said.
 “We have certainly overgrown this facility.
 And I’ve got boxes upon boxes just sitting everywhere.”

 There are ammunition rounds stored in locked lockers in the restroom area.
 There is a taser storage area in a utility room.
 And there are makeshift storage areas throughout the facility.

-“And, initially, this was designed to house about 30 officers,” said Captain Hunt.
-“Now we have over 100 on rotation.
-Not all at the same time.”
+“Initially, this was designed to house about 30 officers,” Hunt said.
+“Now we have over 100 on rotation – not all at the same time.”

-Hunt says the new location for a west patrol substation will benefit response times.
+Hunt says the new location for a West Patrol substation will benefit response times.
 As the west side of Wichita has grown, the need for officers is on the rise.
-The new land that is being purchased for the west station will be off 13th Street and Tyler.
+The land being purchased for the west station is by Northwest High School at 13th Street and Tyler.

 “So it’s strategically located.
-It’s a perfect piece of land,” said Hunt.
+It’s a perfect piece of land,” Hunt said.
 “If we’re able to move our location more centrally to where everyone has access to it, plus our response times are quicker to the locations, in the grand scheme of things, that benefits everybody.”

-The land purchase will be about $450,000, and the total cost of the project is expected to be nearly $11 million.
+The land purchase will be about $450,000, and the project’s total cost is expected to be nearly $11 million.